Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Proofs of lemmas

 \begin{proof} Recall that the pruned dual process $\hat\zeta_t$ includes any particle from the dual process $\tilde\zeta_t$ that has not coalesced with {\em any other particle in the process} by time $\tau(\beta)$.
 To show that

-with high probability for sufficiently small $\beta$, we will show that any particle in the dual process $\tilde\zeta_t$ that does not coalesce with its parent by time $\tau(\beta)$ will, with high probability, (i) not coalesce with any other particle before time $\tau(\beta)$, and (ii) neither coalesce with its parent nor another particle in the process after time $\tau(\beta)$.
+with high probability for sufficiently small $\beta$, we need to show that any particle in the dual process $\tilde\zeta_t$ that does not coalesce with its parent by time $\tau(\beta)$ will, with high probability, (i) not coalesce with any other particle in the process before time $\tau(\beta)$, and (ii) neither coalesce with its parent nor another particle in the process after time $\tau(\beta)$.